 - Recommended Read: All about RGESS

-If any Long Term Capital Gain is arising to a taxpayer from the sale of any Long Term Capital Asset, he can claim exemption from paying such Capital Gain Tax if he invests the amount of gain from sale of property in specified instruments.
-Any Asset is considered as a Long Term Capital Asset if that asset was held by the taxpayer for more than 3 years.
+If any Long Term Capital Gain is arising to a taxpayer from the sale of Real Estate Property which was held as a Long Term Capital Asset, he can claim exemption from paying such Capital Gain Tax if he invests the amount of gain from sale of property in specified instruments.
+Any Asset is considered as a Long Term Capital Asset if that asset was held by the taxpayer for more than 2 years.

 This Exemption is considered very beneficial while doing the Tax Planning to save income tax of a taxpayer.

 - Recommended Read: Exemption from payment of Long Term Capital Gains Tax

 7. Income Tax Deductions for Donations u/s 80G